What is Form 8966?

 What is Form 8966 used for?

-Form 8966 is essential for financial reporting.
-Here’s what it’s used for:
+Form 8966 is important for reporting financial information.
+Here’s what it does:

-- Reporting U.S. Accounts: Foreign Financial Institutions (FFIs) must report info about U.S. accounts and those held by passive non-financial foreign entities (NFFEs) with U.S. owners.
+- Reporting U.S. Accounts: Foreign Financial Institutions (FFIs) share details about U.S. accounts and those owned by foreign entities with U.S. owners.

-- Identifying U.S. Owners: It provides details about specified U.S. persons who own these accounts.
+- Identifying U.S. Owners: It lists specified U.S. persons who have ownership of these accounts.

-- Providing Financial Information: This includes account numbers, balances, and transaction receipts.
+- Providing Financial Information: Contains account numbers, balances, and transaction details.

 How to fill out Form 8966?